toucansites/website/contents/docs/[05]templates/[04]metadata/index.md

         `generatorVersions`
     }
     @Answer {
-        A list of Toucan generator versions this template supports or is compatible with.
+        A list of Toucan generator versions the template is compatible with.
+Toucan uses this to ensure compatibility during rendering.
     }
 }